cambiotraining/unix-shell/materials/xx-environment.md

 countfiles  cow  sysinfo
 ```

-Although we didn't use a file extension, these are all shell scripts, which you can edit with `nano` or print the content with `cat`.
+These files have no extension, but they are shell scripts.
+You can edit them with `nano` or display their contents with `cat`.
-Let's run one of them:
+Run one of the scripts with `bash`:

 ```bash
 bash my_programs/countfiles